-High school baseball: Raiders roll over Carson 11-2 - Salisbury Post
+High school baseball: Raiders put it all together in 11-2 victory over Carson - Salisbury Post

 Carson also started a promising sophomore pitcher, but Hayden Simmerson lasted only two innings and allowed five runs.

 “South had some Texas Leaguers fall in, but they also hit some shots,” Cauble said.
-“They were really good with two strikes, cut down their on swings and put balls in play.
+“South was really good with two strikes, cut down their on swings and put balls in play.
 When we had two strikes, we swung harder, which is exactly the opposite of what you want to do and the opposite of what we did at Davie.”

-Simmerson’s problems started in the top of the first when he hit Chrismon with one out.
+Simmerson’s problems started in the top of the first when he hit Chrismon with a pitch with one out.
 Hubbard’s line single to right put runners on the corners.
 After Hubbard stole second, Drew Watkins, a lefty hitter, dumped a two-run single toward the line in left field.
 Dylan Driver almost caught the ball with a dive, but it fell, and South had a 2-0 lead.

 “When we got pitched inside, we jumped out of the way,” Cauble said.
 “When South got pitched inside, they wore it and got on base.
 They were scrappy.”

-A Ritchie HBP was the catalyst for South’s three-run second that gave Leffew a 5-0 cushion.
+A Ritchie HBP was the catalyst for South’s three-run second that presented Leffew with a 5-0 cushion.
 One-out hits by James and Deal filled the bases.
 Kepley’s sac fly made it 3-0.
-Chrismon’s two-run single bumped the Raiders’ lead to 5-0.
+Chrismon’s two-out, two-run single bumped the Raiders’ lead to 5-0.

 South didn’t let up.
 There were more solid at-bats in a three-run fourth against reliever Mason Duren.
 Leffew got that inning started with a double.
-Deal singled in a run, Chrismon was hit by a pitch with the bases full, and Hubbard hit a sac fly.
+Deal singled in a run, Chrismon was hit by a pitch with the bases full before Hubbard lofted a sac fly for 8-0.

-In the sixth, South threatened to make it a 10-run-rule game by scoring three more times against reliever Emory Taylor for an 11-0 edge.
+In the sixth, South threatened to make it a 10-run-rule contest by scoring three more times against reliever Emory Taylor for an 11-0 edge.
 After James and Deal set the table, Kepley whacked a two-run triple — CP Pyle made a dive for it in center — and Hubbard singled Kepley home.

 Carson finally ended Leffew’s shutout bid in the sixth after Pyle walked and Driver doubled him to third.
 Caden Hudson’s infield hit scored Pyle, and Driver came on home on Jake Harris’ flyball to center to make it 11-2 and extend the game.